Ledrunning/animationClock/README.md

 - Added Black and White theme
 - Code refactoring

-For display theme setup you should find a row
+For display theme setup you should find a row:

 ```#define BLACK_AND_WHITE 0```